Dave LeGear

 How to help reduce water spots!

 This can be a near-constant battle made worse by heat (or just your local / sprinkler water) as you are trying to get the Truck or Boat dry "Before" the spots can form...
-Some spots, can get etched very deep onto the clear or gel coats from the Sun on our favorite toys, and become a Royal Pain requiring the use of polishes or even compounds and a buffer to remove!
-Thus, here are some tips to help control such some, I have not seen on other articles on this subject that may help you.
+Some spots can get etched very deep onto the clear or gel coats from the Sun on our favorite toys and become a Royal Pain requiring the use of polishes or even compounds and a buffer to remove!
+Thus, here are some tips to help control such issues.
+I have not seen other articles on this subject that may help you.

-Make sure, you are using a PH balanced Car / Boat soap (not dish soap) AND the correct ratio of soap to water in your wash bucket.
-More suds is not always better (so yes guys, read the directions on the bottle) since that soap film left behind and now dry, can create havoc getting it removed.
+2. Make sure you are using a pH-balanced car/boat soap (not dish soap) and the correct ratio of soap to water in your wash bucket.
+More suds is not always better (so yes, guys, read the directions on the bottle) since that soap film left behind and now dry can create havoc getting it removed.

-Naturally, wash and then dry off quickly any side of the Truck or Boat that is in the direct Sun last...
+3. Naturally, wash and then dry off quickly any side of the truck or boat that is in direct sunlight last...
 Again, it is all about time and how little you have before spots start to form.

-Once rinsed off, I have my leaf blower already plugged in setting there ready to blow off the Truck or Boat.
-This helps in getting all that water off quickly and around places like the grill, window seals, lug nuts, etc. etc...
-This also, helps remove it from those same places so it does not run down later on, and create possible problems when trying to apply paint sealants or other protection chemicals.
+4. Once rinsed off, I have my leaf blower already plugged in, set up, and ready to blow off the truck or boat.
+This helps get all that water off quickly and around places like the grill, window seals, lug nuts, etc. It also helps remove it from those same places so it does not run down later on and create possible problems when trying to apply paint sealants or other protection chemicals.

-Then (pending what I am planning to do after blowing the majority of the water off naturally) I use a quality spray detailer on a microfiber towel as a "Drying Aid" which works very well in picking up what little water is left.
+5. Then (pending what I am planning to do after blowing the majority of the water off naturally), I use a quality spray detailer on a microfiber towel as a "Drying Aid," which works very well in picking up what little water is left.

-I also use on my water hose line a little RV water filter.
-Those can help remove chemicals like chlorine and other heavy metals from the water you use to spray your toys down.
-They are not that expensive and seem to last quite some time...
+I also use a little RV water filter on my water hose line.
+These filters can help remove chemicals like chlorine and other heavy metals from the water you use to spray your toys down.
+They are not that expensive and seem to last quite some time.

-7. And of course, there are some other spray chemicals in the market intended to help get rid of spots after they have formed, and some do help!
-I have found though, that the use of a quality Graphene paint sealant will generally not allow them to get etched into the Clear or Gel Coats, and can get wiped right off if you do find some after drying...
-What is that saying about Prevention is better than the Cure, Amen to that concept!
+7. Of course, there are some other spray chemicals in the market intended to help get rid of spots after they have formed, and some do help!
+I have found, though, that the use of a quality Graphene paint sealant will generally not allow them to get etched into the Clear or Gel Coats and can be wiped right off if you do find some after drying.
+What is that saying about Prevention being better than Cure?
+Amen to that concept!

 If you have some other tips you use to help combat spotting due to the hard water conditions in your area.
 This is because some locations are much worse than others...
 Please, do share them with the rest of the Nation here!
 She who shall remain nameless, always laughs when I grab the keys and park the Truck and SUV out in the hard rain to rinse off, and then blow dry them after it quits raining.
 But with the proper paint protection applied, and in good shape, that is a great way to knock all the dust off them without having to break out the hose, etc., etc. just to bathe them!